hideyukiinada/od/README.md

 Note: I already had lxml so pip install lxml did not install it.

+## Step 4.
+Mark bounding boxes.
+This is a two step process.

 ### Actually tag photos
 Using labelImg was straightforward, but it took a long time to go through.
 I annotated 707 files with Pascal VOC format.
 (I went through 749 images and some of the images did not have any dogs, and I also annotated 3 images with the text format by mistake.)